Sign up for a Free 30 Day Trial of Google Workspace (G Suite) Business and get Free Admin support from Google Certified Deployment Specialists.

 All things must eventually come to an end.
 In the case of Microsoft Exchange 2010, Microsoft announced that the official end-of-support date would initially be January 14th, 2020.
 Following what could only be described as sheer panic from a number of business stakeholders, Microsoft did decide to push that date back a little further to October 13th, 2020.

 This means that you have a little more time left to make the move.
 However, since most migrations can take weeks or even months to complete, you’re still pressed for time.
-After investigating and analyzing the deployment state of various Exchange companies, Microsoft discovered that its clients simply weren’t prepared to make the migration into a new email server by the beginning of this year.
+After investigating and analyzing the deployment state of various Exchange companies, Microsoft discovered that its clients simply were not prepared to make the migration into a new email server by the beginning of this year.
 According to Microsoft, the decision to move the end-of-support date back was one made to serve the evolving needs of its customers.

 In a blog post, the Director of Product Marketing for Exchange Server online, Greg Taylor, acknowledged that discontinuing support for a product as popular as Exchange Server 2010 isn’t easy.
 Microsoft also knew that many companies invested in Exchange Server were also in the midst of upgrading to a newer version of their email service with on-premise technology, or they were moving into migrations in the cloud with Office 365.
 By giving companies longer to roll out their new solutions, Microsoft believed that it was helping to calm its panicked customers.

 However, while moving the end-of-support date back did alleviate concerns for a lot of companies, it has also left some businesses to believe that they could once again put their migration strategy on the back-burner.

 If you’ve been putting off moving from Microsoft Exchange Server 2010 up until now because you think that you’ve still got plenty of time to make your move – it’s time to get prepared.